 The 2.2 mile catch-and-release Enterprise Waters are open year round.

 What can I expect during the fishing season?

 Currently, the EBCI Natural Resources Department plans to host a variety of special events and tournaments throughout the year.
 Those plans include several tagged tournaments, with individual cash prizes ranging from $25 all the way up to $5,000.
 There are also plans for fly-fishing events, events for kids, and more.
 Please check the Events page for full schedules, news, and details as they become available.
 Additionally, information may be found at https://visitcherokeenc.com/#home.
 Visit us on our fishcherokee Facebook page for more frequent updates and news.

 What about fish stocking?
 When does that happen?

-Regular stocking takes place weekly and throughout the year, provided water conditions are optimal for the good health and longevity of the fish.
-You can learn more about stocking on this page.
+Regular stocking takes place weekly with no set day throughout the year.
+Stocking requires optimal water conditions for the good health and longevity of the fish.
+You can learn more about stocking under “stocking information” on the “services” page.

 Are there handicapped-accessible areas to fish?

 Cherokee offers three handicapped-accessible ramps conveniently located in Enterprise Waters.
-You can find the first ramp in Cherokee’s Downtown, near Oconaluftee Islands Park on Acquoni Road; another on Hwy 441 across from Paul’s Restaurant; and the last is located at the Big Cove ponds on Big Cove Road.
+You can find the first ramp in Cherokee’s Downtown, near Oconaluftee Islands Park on Acquoni Road; another on Hwy 441 across from Paul’s Restaurant; and the last is located at the Big Cove ponds outside the KOA campground.